Homeroom: Argentina

 Homeroom is a concept that does not exist in Argentinian schools, as a single classroom is often used for all assignments (except for lab work or outdoors exercise).
 Students usually stay in groups of twenty to forty for at least two years without being reshuffled, and often maintain the same grouping throughout both primary and secondary education, with only the group's room and assigned member of staff changing.

-Typically, Argentine schools will have a 15–30 minute form period in the morning, a one-hour period for lunch, and a similar period after lunch, albeit not all schools are required to have classes in both the morning and the afternoon.
-Schools (particularly private ones) will often use classes in the afternoon for secondary languages (English, French, etc.) and sports activities.

-Students are usually not given much choice in the subjects they study, and they all are subject to most academic subjects.
-The main choice a student has to make in entering secondary school is in deciding a high school that leans towards general knowledge ("bachiller", which encompasses arts and a general overview of science), economics ("comercial", whose orientation is towards math, primarily oriented towards accounting and business), engineering ("técnico" whose orientation is towards engineering and sciences) or pedagogical ("normal", whose orientation is forming elementary school teachers).
-Each school is given a lot of latitude in terms of extracurricular activities (teaching of secondary languages, sports, etc.).

-Argentina educational system is often in flux, as the government changes the curriculum and number of required classes every five years or so.

 Australia

 Australian homeroom is similar to the US concept but varies from school to school.
 Some schools do not have homeroom at all, and attendance and announcements are made during the first period of the school day in a "student bulletin", while other schools run a homeroom system which is identical to that run in American schools.